JoaquinAmatRodrigo/skforecast/docs/guides/feature-importance.md

 |  6 | exog_2    |  0.668162  |

-When using a `ForecasterAutoregMultiOutput`, since a different model is fit for each step, it is needed to indicate from which model extract the information.
+When using a `ForecasterAutoregMultiOutput`, since a different model is fit for each step, it is necessary to indicate which model to extract the information from.

 ``` python
 forecaster = ForecasterAutoregMultiOutput(